Genetic studies of Jews: MtDNA of Mizrahi Jews

 According to the 2008 study by Behar, 43% of Iraqi Jews are descended from five women.
 Genetic studies show that Persian and Bukharan Jews descend from a small number of female ancestors.
 The Mountain Jews showed a striking maternal founding event, with 58.6% of their total mtDNA genetic variation tracing back to one woman from the Levant carrying an mtDNA lineage within Hg J2b.

-According to the study of G. Thomas et al., 51% of Georgian Jews are descended from a single female.
+According to the study of M. Thomas et al., 51% of Georgian Jews are descended from a single female.
 According to Behar, 58% are descended from this female ancestor.
-Researchers have not determined the origin of this ancestor, but it is known that this woman carried a haplotype which can be found throughout a large area stretching from the Mediterranean to Iraq and to the Caucasus.
+Researchers have not determined the origin of this ancestor, but it is known that this woman carried a haplotype that can be found throughout a large area stretching from the Mediterranean to Iraq and to the Caucasus.